xiaoliang2012/minecraft-terminal/README.md

 Version :
 ```

-Do not use the configuration file config.json:
+Do not use the configuration file config.toml:

 ```
 $ mc-term --no-conf
-[WARN] Not using "config.json" because of --no-conf Auth :
+[WARN] Not using "config.toml" because of --no-conf Auth :
 Login :
 Password :